-Both of these contacts, and others we've spoken to, including both other foundations (see above) and other nonprofit professionals (see Appendix G for a more thorough overview), reinforce a theme that foundations are hesitant to open themselves up to the criticism that comes with going on record with endorsements and evaluations - especially because there is generally no substantial pressure on them to do so (private foundations do not solicit, much less require, donations from the public at large).
+Both of these contacts, and others we've spoken to, including both other foundations (see above) and other nonprofit professionals, reinforce a theme that foundations are hesitant to open themselves up to the criticism that comes with going on record with endorsements and evaluations - especially because there is generally no substantial pressure on them to do so (private foundations do not solicit, much less require, donations from the public at large).
 The fact that GiveWell is a new, unestablished project further limits our ability to create the pressure - and engender the trust - we need to get this information.